Bard Build Guide by sh00zyz

 I hope you can learn something regardless of your rank.

 For the secondary tree, Sorcery is the best.
-Resolve is outclassed by Sorcery by far.
-The power from the Sorcery tree really helps to win games whereas Resolve's power is underwhelming.
-I use to take Resolve but after Chrysalis being removed from the tree, there is no longer any good combination's of Resolve runes for Bard.
-The only viable option is Bone Plating, but the other runes don't synergize well at all with Bard.
-Hence, I take Sorcery.
+Resolve is outclassed by Sorcery.
+The power from the Sorcery tree really helps to win games and compliments Bard's kit whereas Resolve's power is underwhelming.
+I use to take Resolve but after Chrysalis being removed from the tree, there is no longer any great combination's of Resolve runes for Bard.

 |This is essential on Bard.
 It helps you roam much faster which is very important because it saves lots of time and helps you gets to fight much earlier which could be the difference between your team picking up kills or your team dying.
 It synergizes extremely well with Relentless Hunter and Traveler's Call.|